HealthSamurai/jute.clj/README.md

 To tell JUTE that an `author` field will be dynamic we put a dollar sign at the beginning of a value's string.
 The rest of the string is a path for the data we need.
-Such strings starting with a dollar signs are called JUTE expressions and they have pretty rich syntax to describe various operations on an incoming data.
+Such strings starting with a dollar signs are called JUTE **expressions** and they have pretty rich syntax to describe various operations on an incoming data or a **scope**.

+One of expression's abilities is an extract data by **path**.
+Every path consists of one or several **path components** separated by dot.
+In simpliest case a path component is a field name where JUTE interpreter will dig to get value.
+In our case it fill take the `book` field from the scope root, then `author`, then `name`.
+You can use digits as path component as well to get N-th value from an array.
+Array indices are starting with 0.

-Please note that it's ok to omit double-quotes (`""`) for strings in YAML, so instead of writing `"$ foo.bar"` we can just write `$ foo.bar`.
+Please note that it's ok to omit double-quotes (`"`) for strings in YAML, so instead of writing `"$ foo.bar"` we can just write `$ foo.bar`.

-So we can fill the `title` field using similar expression and omit double-quotes for readability:
+We can fill the `title` field using similar path expression and omit double-quotes for readability:

 <table>